 Given how much the phrase "HIV cure" has been thrown around, you might start to think that we actually have one.

-Over the past few years, a small -- but growing -- number of people appeared to have had active, living, reproducing HIV completely eliminated from their bodies.
+Over the past few years, a small -- but very slowly growing -- number of people appeared to have had active, living, reproducing HIV completely eliminated from their bodies.
 We say "appeared" because most of these individuals ultimately relapsed.
 However, there was (and for some, continues to be) a period of sustained remission that needs to be studied more.

 Here's a quick look at the most solidly documented "functional HIV cure" or "HIV remission" cases we know of today.